SNK vs. Capcom: Card Fighters: Game-breaking bug

 Almost immediately after the American NDS version was released, an unavoidable bug was discovered in the game.
 The bug occurs on the ninth floor of the tower, during the second play through.
 The game crashes after talking to an opponent named Jon, who has to be defeated in order to finish the game.
 On June 6, SNK announced that the replacement cartridge would be available in stores on June 25 and began the process of implementing a recall.
 These cartridges have been sent by mail along with a package of five King of Fighters trading cards.
 The recall ended in January 2008.
 Fixed versions of the game features a black and white graphic behind the title font on the cartridge's label, while bugged versions feature the label in full color.
-The other versions of the game did not contain the above-mentioned glitch.
+The other versions of the game did not contain the aforementioned glitch.

 Reception

 The game was mostly poorly received.
 Eurogamer said it was "broken in the literal sense of not working as sold and, as such, must be scored appropriately.
 That the game underneath the bodged localisation is also, figuratively, a broken shell of what it once was and absolutely nowhere near as good as it should have been, is more than anything, deeply, deeply sad."
 IGN said it was "Without a doubt one of the biggest letdowns thus far on DS."
 Game Revolution said that the game "takes everything I remember about playing tradable card games, highlights the bad parts, and then breaks."
 Famicom Tsūshin scored the game a 25 out of 40.